Dr. Michel S. Makaroun Elected Vice President of SVS

-R. Clement Darling III, MD, was elected president-elect of the Society for Vascular Surgery (SVS) at the 2016 Vascular Annual Meeting in June.
+Dr. Michel S. Makaroun, a professor of surgery and of clinical and translational science at the University of Pittsburgh, was elected vice president of the Society for Vascular Surgery (SVS) at the Society’s 2016 Vascular Annual Meeting in June.

 [[{"type":"media","view_mode":"media_large","fid":"840","attributes":{"alt":"","class":"media-image","height":"480","style":"width: 177px; height: 198px; float: left; margin-left: 8px; margin-right: 8px;","typeof":"foaf:Image","width":"430"}}]]CHICAGO, Ill., July 11, 2016 — Vascular surgeon